rfuzzo/MWSE/docs/source/guides/mod-config.md

 end
 event.register(tes3.event.modConfigReady, registerModConfig)
 ```
-You should now see two additional sliders added to your mod.
+You should now see two additional sliders added to your configuration menu.

-It's also pretty common that mods would like certain things to happen whenever a key is pressed.
+It's fairly common for mod authors to want certain things to happen whenever a certain key is pressed.
 So it would be nice if the MCM had some easy way of managing keybinds...
 Luckily, it does!

 ```lua hl_lines="8 9 10 11 12 13 14 15 46 47"